CLI Commands

 Logging

-All three commands write to CI4's log system using the [Courier] prefix.
+All automation commands write to CI4's log system using the [Courier] prefix.
 Check your writable/logs/ directory if something isn't sending as expected.